Mazz

-Mazz (/'mɑːz/ MAH-z) was an American Tejano band formed by Joe López and Jimmy González in 1978 in Brownsville, Texas.
-The band was made known for their unique and innovative form of cumbia and ranchera.
-After moving to the Capitol/EMI Latin record label in 1989, they became one of the most popular Tejano bands during genre's 1990s golden age.
+Mazz (/'mɑːz/ MAHz) was an American Tejano band formed in Brownsville, Texas in 1977.
+It was founded by its foremost members, singer Joe López and guitarist and arranger Jimmy González.
+The band became known for its unique and innovative style of rancheras and cumbia.
+After signing with and moving to the then-upcoming record label Capitol/EMI Latin in 1989, they would become one of the Tejano genre's most popular bands during its 1990s golden age.

-Mazz disbanded in 1998, with frontmen López and González going on to form, respectively, Joe López y la Nueva Imagen Mazz in 2001 (still with EMI Latin) and Jimmy González y Grupo Mazz in 1999 (with Freddie Records).
+Mazz disbanded in 1998, with frontmen López and González going on to form, respectively, Joe López y la Nueva Imagen Mazz in 1998 and Jimmy González y Grupo Mazz in 1999.

 In 2006, López was convicted of and imprisoned for sexually assaulting his niece.
-After his release in 2018, he formed Joe López y Grupo Mazz and continues to write, record, and perform.
+After his release in 2018, he formed another group, Joe López y Grupo Mazz and continues to write, record, and perform.

 Before Mazz

 Joe López and Jimmy González were born 30 minutes apart on August 28, 1950 in Brownsville, Texas and became friends at the age of 7.
 In June 1977 González persuaded Noe Garcia keyboardist to make a group with him and Joe.
 They waited a year for Noe because he was a senior in college and was about to graduate in May of 1978 which would be the official launch of the band.
 After Noe agreed to join we worked on getting Adolfo Garcia into the group.
 Juan Murillo was the person that convinced Adolfo because they were friends.
 Nobody knew Adolfo.
-Adolfo agreed to replace Daniel López on the drums when the Brownsville band Something Easy would disband at the end of the year(1977).
-In November 1977, the band would decide to assume a new name, initially "Mass", but later changed to "Mazz" in imitating the emphasis in the wordmark of the rock band Kiss (KIϟϟ).
-According to González, the band's name was also inspired by the 2 z's in his last name.
+Adolfo agreed to replace Daniel López on the drums when the Brownsville band Something Easy would disband at the end of the year (1977).
+In November 1977, the band would assume a new name.
+According to González: "The name Mazz came from the fact that a lot of people spell 'Gonzalez' with an 's' instead of a 'z.'
+Plus, we were both really into the rock group KISS at the time and we liked the way a short name looked.
+So we took the Spanish word for 'more,' which is 'mas,' and spelled it our way."